Sign In Register

 Healthcare Facilities25

-College City has an average annual temperature of 62°F (16°C).
+College City enjoys a temperate climate with an average annual temperature of 62°F (16°C).
 Winters average 46°F in January while summers reach 76°F in July.
-Annual precipitation is 17.2 inches.
-The area enjoys 330 sunny days per year.
+The area gets 330 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 17.2 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 48.
+The city sits at an elevation of 62 feet.

 Temperature